-After the person understands the criteria for the waiver, meets clinical eligibility, and has made an informed choice, the PSS are submitted to the DOM electronically through LTSS which includes all of the service needs, personal goals and preferences of the person.
-A Support Coordinator will review the LTSS assessment and the PSS, and request in a timely manner from MDMH approval/disapproval of services requested.
-Once approved, DOM will be notified of MDMH's approval and determine approval for enrollment to continue.
+After the person understands the criteria for the waiver, meets clinical eligibility, and has made an informed choice, the PSS is developed by the Support Coordinator which includes all of the service needs, personal goals and preferences of the person.
+Through an Interagency Agreement with the operating agency (MDMH), the DOM has delegated approval of the PSS to the operating agency.
+All Plans of Services and Supports (PSS), are submitted in LTSS in the electronic Long Term Services and Supports (eLTSS) case management system.
+DOM is notified of MDMH's determination and finalizes enrollment or recertification into the waiver.